mkw-TL/chess_data/content/english/_index.md

 Hello!
 Welcome to my website!

-I am a Senior at Virginia Tech majoring in Computational Modeling and Data Analytics (CMDA) & Statistics.
-I have published 3 papers, through my research on Privacy and Linguistics, and am currently curious about the current intelligence gathering systems, most notably the Large Language Model paradigm.
+I am a PhD student at North Carolina State University in Statitics.
+I graduated from Virginia Tech with Bachelors in Computational Modeling and Data Analytics (CMDA) & Statistics.
+I have published 3 papers, through my research on Privacy and Linguistics, and am currently curious about how to grapple with unknown unknowns (and other statistics questions pertaining to epistemic knowledge).

-Below is a in-progress analysis of chess <a href="https://database.lichess.org/" target="_blank">data</a> from Lichess, over the month of April, 2023.
+Here is a summer project that did not pan out due to technical issues.

 ### Why should you care?